top of page

 A year’s membership in the USATF costs $30 for those 18 and under and $55 for those 19 and up.
 It covers you until December 31st of the calendar year in which you sign up.
 The easiest way to sign up for USATF membership is online at the USATF website.
 As you register, we ask that you list us as your “USATF-Registered Club.”
 Our club number is 9204 (full club number 10-9204)

-Eventually USATF will send you a membership card, but for our purposes, just print out the receipt and bring it with you.
+Eventually USATF will send you a membership card, but for our purposes, you just need the number to register online.

 Are coaches and parents allowed to attend and watch?